verrazzano/docs/content/en/docs/setup/install/multicluster.md

 Verify that the admin cluster is collecting logs from the managed cluster.
 The output will include records which have the name of the managed cluster in the `cluster_name` field.

-You can find the OpenSearch Dashboards UI URL for your cluster by following the instructions for [Accessing Verrazzano]({{< relref "/docs/access/_index.md" >}}).
+You can find the OpenSearch Dashboards URL for your cluster by following the instructions for [Accessing Verrazzano]({{< relref "/docs/access/_index.md" >}}).
 Searching the `verrazzano-system` data stream for log records with the `cluster_name` set to the managed cluster name yields logs for the managed cluster.

 **Sample output of a OpenSearch Dashboards screen**

 ![OpenSearch Dashboards](/docs/images/multicluster/opensearch-multicluster.png)

-An alternative approach to using the OpenSearch Dashboards UI is to query OpenSearch from the command line.
+An alternative approach to using the OpenSearch Dashboards is to query OpenSearch from the command line.
 Here is an example of how to obtain log records from the command line.
 Search the output of the query for responses that have the `cluster_name` field set to the name of the managed cluster.
    ```
    # On the admin cluster
    $ OSD_URL=$(kubectl --kubeconfig $KUBECONFIG_ADMIN --context $KUBECONTEXT_ADMIN \